Last updated 2026-02-27

 Key Takeaway

-A bar / nightclub sells for 1.5x to 3.5x SDE or 3x to 5x EBITDA, based on comparable M&A transactions.
+A bar sells for 1.5x to 3.5x SDE or 3x to 5x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed bar / nightclub value estimates by revenue size.
+Estimate your bar's value with our free calculator.

 SDE Multiple